-Rough camping is at its grandest at Salar de Uyuni, the world’s largest salt flat, and in Sud Lipez, the rough region on altitude south of Salar de Uyuni towards Chile (San Pedro de Atacama).
+Overland camping is at its grandest at Salar de Uyuni, the world’s largest salt flat, and in Sud Lipez, the rough region on altitude south of Salar de Uyuni towards Chile (San Pedro de Atacama).

 Staying with Locals & at Hotel Oberland

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
-After having traveled in South America for so long we realize that it’s no problem here to find your own beautiful spots for camping.
+After having traveled in Bolivia for so long we realize that it’s no problem here to find your own beautiful spots for camping.